bcosca/fatfree/readme.md

 `string LOCALES`

 * Location of the language dictionaries.
+Default value is the Web root.

 `string LOGS`

 * Location of custom logs.
+Default value is the Web root.

 `mixed ONERROR`